Neithen1981/Simulation_for_ESS/readme.md

 `ed2.py`: no fixed sex ratio

-`ed3.py`: fixed sex ratios
+`ed3.py`: fixed sex ratio

-`ed4.py`: fixed sex ratio, varies in strategy
+`ed4.py`: fixed sex ratio, "cunning" philanderer

+`ed5.py`: no fixed ratio, "cunning" philanderer

 I recommend try `ed2.py` and `ed3.py` using the initial setting first.

 Explanation and discussion are in the Sides.

-*血的教训，不要随便重构代码，尤其是头脑不清醒的情况下*

 Thanks and have fun!